the-t-in-rtf/ul-image-api/README.md

 ## The API

-The API provides a series of REST inputs.
-For details regarding the endpoints, their accepted input, and their return values, see [docs/api-rest-docs.md](the API documentation).
+The API provides a series of REST endpoints.
+For details regarding the endpoints, their accepted inputs, and their return values, see [docs/api-rest-docs.md](the API documentation).

 The API is built as a series of [Fluid components](http://fluidproject.org/).
-For more information, see [docs/api-component-docs.md](the API component documentation).
+For more information, see [the API component documentation](docs/api-component-docs.md).
 In addition, the API is built using the following key
 libraries:

 1. [Sharp](http://sharp.dimens.io/), for image resizing.